How to Request Funeral or Bereavement Leave: Examples for 2026

 Preview of the Funeral Leave Request Template You Can Download

 Below is a preview of the funeral leave request template you can download and edit.
-The document is available in Word and PDF formats for sensitive workplace use.
+The document is available in Word and PDF formats for use in sensitive workplace situations.

 How to Write a Funeral or Bereavement Leave Request

-Copy-paste can make a bereavement message sound colder than you intend.
-A strong funeral leave request should give the dates, explain the absence, protect your privacy, and leave room for HR policy.
+Copying and pasting can make a bereavement message sound colder than intended.
+A strong funeral leave request should provide dates, explain your absence, respect your privacy, and allow for HR policy requirements.

 ➡️ More practical writing help in our guide how to write a clear workplace letter or email